Green group — KINDS OF PUPPETS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all terms used to describe a particular point or period in a process, such as a level in a game or a phase in a business plan.
-They are all connected by their use in describing a sequence of events or stages.
+These are all terms used to describe a particular point or period in a process, such as a project timeline or a series of events.
+Each word represents a distinct phase or step that contributes to the overall progression.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.